delucis/cs.utensils/README.md

 - `cs.v` — a “reactive” value
 - `cs.xfadelooper~` — a looper that crossfades

+## Contributing

+If you are interested in contributing to this package, that is marvellous!
+Please check out [the contribution guide](/CONTRIBUTING.md) for more details, and read [the code of conduct](CODE_OF_CONDUCT.md) to learn about being gentle and kind to one another.
+Gentleness and kindness are good things.

 ## License

 This software is free to use, modify, and redistribute under the [GNU General Public License v3.0](/LICENSE).